Andy051089/Master/README.md

 2. The file "MIMIC-III" contains project cunducted using MIMIC-III database data with python code.
 3. The file "TMUCRD" contains project cunducted using Taipei Medical University Clinical Research Database data with MSSQL and python code.
 4. The file "Questionnaire" contains sunscreen purchase intention analysis with R and python code.

+  * #### For training models using traditional methods.
+The python codes will not be presented, the code for data preprocessing will be presented.